 A part of our strategy is to evaluate and, as deemed appropriate, enter into additional collaborations or partnerships in the future when strategically attractive, including potentially with biotechnology or pharmaceutical companies.
-We have limited capabilities for product development and do not yet only recently have any capability begun to build our capabilities to prepare for potential commercialization.
+We have limited capabilities for product development and only recently have begun to build our capabilities to prepare for potential commercialization.
 Accordingly, we may enter into collaborations with other companies to provide us with important technologies, capabilities and funding for our programs and underlying technology.